Affiliate links on Android Authority may earn us a commission. Learn more.

 Deepfake content is building chaos among people who grew up with the idea that seeing is believing.
-Photos and videos, once considered undeniable evidence of something happening, are now being questioned by the masses.
-This is to be expected after finding out the amazingly realistic video of Barack Obama calling President Trump a “total and complete dip****” is nothing but a deepfake creation.
+Photos and videos, once considered undeniable evidence, are now being questioned by the masses.
+This is to be expected after finding out the amazingly realistic video of Barack Obama calling Donald Trump a “total and complete dip****” is nothing but a deepfake creation.

 The tech involved is raising eyebrows and generating questions, which is why we are here to give you the full deepfake rundown of what it is, how it works, and if there is really a reason to worry.